DEVIAS: Learning Disentangled Video Representations of Action and Scene: Additional Details about DEVIAS

 where , $\Tilde{\H}_i$ is a pseudo-human mask of the video $\V_i$ extracted by an off-the-shelf method~\cite{fame}.
 This simple scenario augmentation can diversify action-scene combinations in a training dataset.

-\paragraph{Scene model.} Most action datasets do not provide ground-truth scene labels.
-Consequently, we opt to use a ViT-Base as a frozen scene model to generate pseudo scene labels for each video in the action datasets we use.
+\textbf{Scene model.} In cases where the dataset does not provide ground truth scene labels, we obtain scene labels by running a frozen off-the-shelf scene recognition model.
+We opt to use a ViT-Base as a frozen scene model to generate pseudo scene labels for each video in the action recognition datasets we use.
 We prepare the frozen scene model by training a ViT-Base on the Places365~\cite{places365} dataset.
 Given that we are dealing with video data, we inflate the static images of the Places365 dataset to introduce a temporal dimension.
 We generate a pseudo scene label, denoted as $y^s$, by taking the frozen scene model prediction on a video $\V$.
+We also provide additional results using various scene models in \secref{scene_model_exp}.

-\paragraph{Unified classification head.} We employ a unified linear classification head, $\psi$, designed to output a vector of dimension $N_A+N_S$, for predicting both action with $N_A$ classes and scene with $N_S$ classes.
+\textbf{Unified classification head.} We employ a unified linear classification head, $\psi$, designed to output a vector of dimension $N_A+N_S$, for predicting both action with $N_A$ classes and scene with $N_S$ classes.

-\paragraph{Slot matching.} Following the previous works~\cite{slot_object_centric,detr}, we employ the Hungarian algorithm~\cite{kuhn1955hungarian} as our matching function to assign each learned slot as either an action or scene based on the matching cost.
+\textbf{Slot matching.} Following the previous works~\cite{slot_object_centric,detr}, we employ the Hungarian algorithm~\cite{kuhn1955hungarian} as our matching function to assign each learned slot as either an action or scene based on the matching cost.
 We use the cross-entropy between a true label (or a pseudo label) and a prediction as the cost function for matching.
 In order to align the dimensions of the (pseudo) ground-truth label with those of the unified head, we zero-pad the end of the (pseudo) ground-truth label, extending it to match the combined length of $N_A + N_S$.